peter-leonov/type-predicate-generator/README.md

 ### TODO

+Feel free to pick any of the tasks here or in the GH issues.

-1. Support lists
+- [x] Support lists
-1. Support tuples
+- [ ] Support tuples
+- [x] Report TS errors before running
+- [ ] Report errors nicely
-1. Implement installing as a CLI
+- [x] Implement installing as a CLI
-1. Implement a dynamic demo ([1](https://ts-ast-viewer.com/))
+- [ ] Implement a dynamic demo ([1](https://ts-ast-viewer.com/))
-1. Generate unit tests with example data
+- [ ] Generate unit tests with example data

 ### Architecture

 This tool is simple if not trivial.
-The code generator uses the TypeScript public API to emit the valid TS code.
+The code generator uses the TypeScript public API to emit valid TS code.
 The type parser uses the TypeScript public API too to walk the type graph.

-What this tool does in its own way is using an intermediate type representation that interfaces the generator with the type parser (see `TypeModel` type).
-The parser produces a model object that has no trace of the `ts.*` structures in it.
-This model object then is fed into the generator to actually produce the resulting TS code.
+What this tool does in its own way is using an intermediate type representation that interfaces the generator with the type parser (see `TypeModel` type in [generator/src/model.ts](generator/src/model.ts)).
+The type parser produces a model object that has no trace of the `ts.*` structures in it.
+This model object then is fed to the generator to actually produce the resulting TS code.
 This way both subsystems can be developed and tested independently.
-This resembles very much the `ViewModel` approach from the MVC web frameworks.
+This resembles the viewmodel from [MVVM](https://en.wikipedia.org/wiki/Model–view–viewmodel) and in general promotes clean domain boundaries inspired by [DDD](https://en.wikipedia.org/wiki/Domain-driven_design).

 ### Design

+Goals:

-Moto: check JSON data from APIs 100% type safe and at blazing speed.
+- Check JSON data from APIs 100% type safe and fast
+- Make the tool easy to use and maintain both for the tool users and the tool developers

 Non-goals: